 This chart describes the expected percentage of people who perform the job of Trader (OTC) I that make less than that salary.
 For example 50% of the people who perform the job of Trader (OTC) I are expected to make less than the median.

 Responsible for timely buying and selling in the over-the-counter market.
 Reviews stock orders to ensure accuracy, proper record keeping, and conformance to regulations.
 Evaluates market volatility, carries out trades, and maintains accounts to ensure customer satisfaction.
 Develops relationships with dealers to obtain optimal trade execution.
-Requires a bachelor's degree in area of specialty and 0-3 years of experience in the field or in a related area, and may require state licensure.
-Familiar with standard concepts, practices, and procedures within a particular field.
-Relies on limited experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Works under general supervision.
-A certain degree of creativity and latitude is required.
+Requires a bachelor's degree in area of specialty and, and may require state licensure.
 Typically reports to a manager.
+Typically requires 0-2 years of related experience.
+Works on projects/matters of limited complexity in a support role.
+Work is closely managed.
 View full job description